 The Frightening Facts

-Ovarian cancer has always been thought of as a symptomless disease but research has shown this to be untrue.
-There ARE symptoms, unfortunately they may be so subtle that they are attributed to other benign conditions.
+Ovarian cancer has always been thought of as a “silent killer” but research shows this to be untrue.
+It is more of a disease that “whispers.
+There ARE symptoms, unfortunately they may be so subtle and vague that they are attributed to other benign conditions.

 The Ovarian Cancer National Alliance conducted a survey in which 89% of women were unaware of ovarian cancer symptoms before being diagnosed.
 However, 81% of the respondents realize in hindsight that symptoms existed before diagnosis, with these symptoms being confused with irritable bowel syndrome, pre-menopause, stress, acid reflux, endometriosis, gall bladder issues or other ailments.